🎮

 The spreadsheet points shoppers toward Ebay for availability.
 That matters because storefront quality, shipping confidence, and after-sales expectations often shape the emotional experience of a purchase before the box even arrives.

 Tapwave Zodiac leaves the strongest impression when you frame it as a recommendation for shoppers who want a focused retro machine with a clear role.
-That is the lens that makes the strengths feel intentional instead of accidental.
+That is also what turns the buying advice from noise into something useful.

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (B), and Game Boy Advance (B) gives it a concrete identity.